zalando/zally/web-ui/README.md

 People interested contributing to the web-ui project can open issues and related pull requests.

-Before opening PRs, be sure the test are running by executing `npm test`.
+Before opening PRs, be sure the test are running by executing `yarn test`.

 ### Contact